cloudfoundry-community/bosh-vault/README.md

 ### dynamic

-Vault supports lots of dynamic secret engines which can both generate and expire credentials for many external services.
+Vault supports lots of [dynamic secret engines](https://www.vaultproject.io/docs/secrets/) which can both generate and expire credentials for many external services in addition to providing foundational cryptographic data, like certificates and TOTPs.

 Dynamic redirects allow config server to take advantage of these.
 For example, let's say you configured a postgres DB role in Vault to generate expiring access to postgres at: `database/creds/my-app-role`